NSS-Data-Instructional-Stuff/data_science/AWS/ec2_practice/README.md

 `conda --v`

 5. After reconnecting, we need to install the libraries that you will need.
-I have set up an yml file containing the necessary packages and versions, but we need a way to get it from your local machine over to the ec2 instance.
-For this, we can use `scp`, the secure copy protocol.
-This looks like
+I have set up a yml file containing the necessary packages and versions, but we need a way to get it from your local machine over to the ec2 instance.
+For this, we can use `scp`, the secure copy protocol. **This step needs to be run on a new terminal instance on your local machine.** The command you need to run looks like

-`scp -i "mykeys.pem" <file to copy> <ec2 DNS>/filename`
+`scp -i "mykeys.pem" <file to copy> <ec2 DNS>:~/.`*

 6. Once you have copied the yml file over, create a conda environment using it.